 - very complex PDF documents which are non-essential for accessing our services such as complex tables in the statement of accounts documents

-- documents which are specifically designed to be downloaded for use as posters or flyers (in such cases, information contained in these documents will be available as text on the web page)
+- documents which are specifically designed to be downloaded for use as posters, flyers, documents designed to be printed etc. (in such cases, information contained in these documents will be available as text on the web page)